kaisenlinux/manpages-dev/category/RemoteAdministration/scp.md

      -q      Quiet mode: disables the progress meter as well as warning and diagnostic messages from ssh(1).

+     -R      Copies between two remote hosts are performed by connecting to the origin host and executing scp there.
+This requires that scp running on the origin host can authenticate to the destination host without requiring a password.

      -r      Recursively copy entire directories.
 Note that scp follows symbolic links encountered in the tree traversal.

      -S program
              Name of program to use for the encrypted connection.
 The program must understand ssh(1) options.

+     -s      Use the SFTP protocol for file transfers instead of the legacy SCP protocol.
+Using SFTP avoids invoking a shell on the remote side and provides more predictable filename handling, as the SCP protocol relied on the remote shell for expanding glob(3) wildcards.

+             A near-future release of OpenSSH will make the SFTP protocol the default.
+This option will be deleted before the end of 2022.

      -T      Disable strict filename checking.
 By default when copying files from a remote host to a local directory scp checks that the received filenames match those requested on the command-line to prevent the remote end from sending unexpected or unwanted files.
 Because of differences in how various operating systems and shells interpret filename